Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Annuity income works differently from the other income options because you have to give up your savings in order to buy one.
 The benefits, however, are that the income they pay are guaranteed for life and that, sometimes, rates in financial markets which influence annuity returns can mean a higher regular income.

 With a pension pot of £250,000, a tax-free amount of £62,500 could be taken and the remaining £187,500 used to buy an annuity.
-Based on rates from May, the annuity would generate an income of £9,525, based on an individual aged 65 and with a 3% increase in payments each year to mitigate inflation.1
+At current rates, the highest-paying annuity would generate an income of £9,4911, based on a healthy individual aged 65, living in London and with a 3% increase in payments each year to mitigate inflation.

 Thankfully, a lot of work has been done to work out a sustainable rate of withdrawals based on analysing thousands of possible market scenarios.
 It has resulted in the ‘4% rule’ - the conclusion that 4% annual withdrawals, updated each year with inflation, have been very likely to let your money last for at least 30 years.2